matrix-org/matrix-appservice-bridge/CONTRIBUTING.md

 ### ✔️ Review process

-We aim to review all PRs from the community prompty, although we can't offer firm time commitments.
+We aim to review all PRs from the community promptly, although we can't offer firm time commitments.
 If you think your PR has been forgotten and it's been a while, do not hesistate to politely ping in the correct project room.

 When reviewing a PR, we will: